snarkhunter/oofcanvas/manual.md

     drawn when the item is drawn.
 The arguments are a line width and a [`Color`](#color).

+* `OffScreenCanvas::newLayer()`

+    will print a message if the new layer's name is not unique.

 ## Appendix: Adding New CanvasItem Subclasses

 New `CanvasItem` subclasses can be derived in C++ from `CanvasItem`,